2002 FIFA World Cup squads: Player representation by league

 The Saudi Arabian squad was the only one made up entirely of players from their country's domestic league and the only one with no players from European clubs.
-The Cameroon squad were made up entirely of players employed by overseas clubs, the Irish squad was made up entirely by players in the English league.
-Although the Netherlands and Greece failed to qualify for the finals, their domestic leagues were represented by 18 and 10 players, respectively.
+The Cameroonian squad were made up entirely of players employed by overseas clubs, while the Irish squad was made up entirely by players in the English league.
+Although the Netherlands and Greece failed to qualify for the finals, their domestic leagues were represented by 18 and 10 players respectively.
 Altogether, there were 43 national leagues who had players in the tournament.